DRAWINGS AND PERMITS

 Engineered Drawings & Getting a Permit

 To get a permit, you will need drawings with an engineer’s stamp.
-We have a generic set of engineer approved drawings for a number of our structure sizes.
+We have a generic set of engineer-approved drawings for a number of our structure sizes.
 These are available upon request, at no extra charge for you to use.
 These drawings show what the building has been evaluated for in the past and what it is good for.
-The report highlights the requirement of the code and the conformity to it.
+The report highlights the requirement of the code and its conformity to it.

 Permit & Building Liability